-Throughout my fashion week days I met up with many fashion blogger friends who were running from event to event, invites in hand and none of them had been accredited.
+Throughout my fashion weekdays I met up with many fashion blogger friends who were running from fashion event to fashion runway, invites in hand and none of them had been accredited.
 I must say though, that if you write for an actual newspaper or printed magazine you may want to consider getting accredited as a journalist because there are a few more benefits as opposed to a blogger accreditation.

-Unfortunately in Italy, small and medium sized bloggers don’t receive the same type of importance as they do in North America and are not considered journalists.
+Unfortunately in Italy, small and medium-sized fashion bloggers don’t receive the same type of importance as they do in North America and are not considered journalists.
 Here there is an “Order of Journalists” which is similar to a Bachelor’s Degree and you have to demonstrate which magazine you write for by having your editor fill out a form and also sending in examples of fashion-related articles.

 The Fashion Hub

 The Fashion Hub is a good place to start your Milan Fashion Week adventure because it is open to the public.
 The dome-shaped wood building features a small exposition of selected up and coming brands whose sample collections are on display.